|People Who Have Joined Forces Again Wadizas 'Official Partners'

 Are there moments whenthose experiences from back then still influence you today? 🌟

 Changseong☕: While working as a PDWadiz, I discovered brands I wanted to introduce through crowdfunding and directed the entire project.
-Even now, drawing on that experience, I propose the planning strategies brands need and think about content that suits Wadiz makers.
+Even now, drawing on that experience, I propose planning strategies tailored to brands’ needs and develop content that resonates with Wadiz makers.
 So, to me, the phrase “having an impact” feels almost too light.
-That’s because I feel like what I’m doing now is very much an “extension” of what I did Wadiz.
+That’s because what I’m doing now feels like a natural extension of the work I did Wadiz.

 Sang-hwan 🏃: You could sayWadiz is the “root”of Track 03.
-In my three years as a maker and five years as Wadiz, I’ve met a truly diverse range of makers.
-I’ve even been part of the journey where a maker’s brand, which started with just one or two people, grew into an organization of over 50 members.
-The experience of working together to resolve the practical challenges and situation-specific difficulties that makers face as their organizations grow has become a valuable asset in running Track 03 today.
+I’ve met a wide variety of makers during my three years as a maker and five years as Wadiz.
+I’ve even been part of the journey where a brand that started with just one or two people grew into an organization of over 50.
+The experience of working together to solve the practical challenges and situation-specific difficulties that makers face as their organizations grow has become a valuable asset in running Track 03 today.

 Wadizprobably looks a little different from a partner’s perspective. 🔎